nestordemeure/impersonator/readme.md

 #### Starting Impersonator

-To start the program, put your [OpenAI API key](https://platform.openai.com/account/api-keys) in the environment then start `impersonator.py`.
+To start the program, put your [OpenAI API key](https://platform.openai.com/account/api-keys) in the environment (you can also type it at the beginning of the program) then start `impersonator.py`.

 It will display a list of personas available (see [this page](docs/adding%20a%20persona.md) for ways to add personas).
 If you select a persona that has never been used, it will first generate it from the data (which will take time proportional to the amount of data in the `texts` subfolder of your persona, probably less than five minutes).